KrauseFx/new-mac/README.md

 - [ ] [Disable all kinds of animations](https://apple.stackexchange.com/questions/14001/how-to-turn-off-all-animations-on-os-x)
   - [ ] `defaults write -g NSAutomaticWindowAnimationsEnabled -bool false` (disable popover animations)
   - [ ] `defaults write -g NSWindowResizeTime -float 0.001`
-- [ ] System preferences -> Notifications -> `Tower` -> None, as Tower shows pretty useless notifications all the time
+- [ ] System preferences -> Notifications -> `Tower` -> None, as Tower shows pretty useless notifications all the time, same for Sonos
 - [ ] Setup `/etc/hosts` using [someonewhocares.org/hosts](https://someonewhocares.org/hosts/)
   - [ ] Don't use Little Snitch for this, as it will slow down their UI a lot, better use the hosts file
 - [ ] Block port 80 using Little Snitch
-- [ ] Change the screenshot location using the Screenshot app to `~/Google Drive/Screenshots`
+- [ ] Change the screenshot location from BTT
 - [ ] Transfer keybase.io account